Tacitus: Sources

 Tacitus makes use of the official sources of the Roman state: the Acta Senatus (the minutes of the sessions of the Senate) and the Acta Diurna (a collection of the acts of the government and news of the court and capital).
 He also read collections of emperors' speeches, such as those of Tiberius and Claudius.
-He is generally seen as a scrupulous historian who paid careful attention to his sources.

 Tacitus cites some of his sources directly, among them Cluvius Rufus, Fabius Rusticus and Pliny the Elder, who had written Bella Germaniae and a historical work which was the continuation of that of Aufidius Bassus.
 Tacitus also uses collections of letters (epistolarium).
 He also took information from exitus illustrium virorum.
 These were a collection of books by those who were antithetical to the emperors.
 They tell of sacrifices by martyrs to freedom, especially the men who committed suicide.
-While he places no value on the Stoic theory of suicide and views suicides as ostentatious and politically useless, Tacitus often gives prominence to speeches made by those about to commit suicide, for example Cremutius Cordus's speech in Ann.
+While he places no value on the Stoic theory of suicide and views suicides as ostentatious and politically useless, Tacitus often gives prominence to speeches made by those about to commit suicide, for example Cremutius Cordus' speech in Ann.
 IV, 34–35.

+Influence

+Tacitus's Histories offers insights into Roman attitudes towards Jews, descriptions of Jewish customs, and context for the First Jewish–Roman War.
+His Annals are of interest for providing an early account of the persecution of Christians and one of the earliest extra-Biblical references to the crucifixion of Jesus.

+Edward Gibbon considered Tacitus the very model of the philosophic historian.